Shiatsu - FAQ's

 What is the difference between Shiatsu and massage?

-Shiatsu and massage have many similarities as many of the same techniques are used in both disciplines.
+Shiatsu and massage have many similarities as many of the same techniques are used in both disciplines however the work on the emotional body is probably the main difference with my training deeply based around holding whatever turns up on the emotional level.

-The first obvious difference is that Shiatsu is done over clothes and no oils are used to lubricate the skin.
+Shiatsu is done over clothes and no oils are used.

 2